nurulbalqisapr/Customer-Churn-Prediction-at-Telco-Industry/README.md

 ---

-## Business Problem Understanding

-### Context

-PT Telkom Indonesia is one of the largest telecommunication companies in Indonesia that provides internet and subscription-based digital services through IndiHome.

-In a subscription-based business, customer retention is very important because the company generates recurring revenue from monthly subscription payments and additional service packages.
-When a customer churns, the company does not only lose one customer, but also loses potential recurring revenue in the future.
+## Project Overview

+This project aims to predict customer churn in the telco industry using Machine Learning.
-Customer churn refers to the condition when customers stop using the company's services.
-Therefore, identifying customers who are likely to churn is important so that the company can take preventive actions earlier.
+Customer churn happens when customers stop using the company's service.

+In a subscription-based business like internet service, churn can reduce recurring revenue.
+Therefore, the company needs a prediction system to identify high-risk churn customers earlier and support more targeted retention strategies.

 This project uses a public telco customer churn dataset as a business case representation, not actual company data.

-**Target:**

-- `0` : Customer does not churn / retained
-- `1` : Customer churns / left

 ---

-## Problem Statement
+## Business Problem

 The company has difficulty identifying customers who are likely to stop using the service.

-Without a prediction system, customers are often lost without any preventive action.
-On the other hand, retention strategies such as discounts, promotions, loyalty offers, and customer support improvements require additional cost and resources.
+Without a prediction system, customers may leave before the company can take preventive action.
+However, retention strategies such as discounts, promotions, or loyalty offers require additional cost.

-Therefore, the company needs a way to identify high-risk churn customers so that retention strategies become more targeted and cost-efficient.

-**Main business question:**
+Therefore, the main business question is:

 > How can the company identify high-risk churn customers and make retention efforts more targeted and cost-efficient?